SYGong/sygong.github.io/_posts/2018-12-17-integer-to-roman.md

 ## Variants

-### Decimal `4` and `9`
+### Decimal digit
-Because roman numeral has good relationship with decimal numbers, we can iterate through each digit in decimal number, map digit `4` or `9` to roman numeral in [many ways](https://www.geeksforgeeks.org/converting-decimal-number-lying-between-1-to-3999-to-roman-numerals/).
-Inspired by those approaches, we can get our `val_sym` computed instead of hard-coded.
+Because roman numeral has good relationship with decimal numbers, we iterate through decimal number `num`, map each digit to roman numeral.
+We can handle `4` or `9` in [many ways](https://www.geeksforgeeks.org/converting-decimal-number-lying-between-1-to-3999-to-roman-numerals/).
+Inspired by those approaches, we can also get our `val_sym` computed instead of hard-coded.

 ### Replace certain pattern

-We can ignore substraction related rules while generating `roman`, but dealt with those rules afterwards by replacing following patterns:
+We can ignore substraction related rules while generating string `roman`, but dealt with those rules afterwards by replacing following patterns:

 |---------------------+--------------|
 | Replace             | by           |